taer7274/AttackLab/ProjectExplanation.md

 ## Overview

 The goal of this project is to get more familiar with code injection and return-oriented programming techniques.

+To get started, save the file in a protected directory.
+Then use the command:

+        tar -xvf targetk.tar

 To investigate both of the targets, make sure to disassemble them.
 You can do so using the following commands: